 — Oxford English Dictionary (1979)

 For quite a few years now I’ve heard myself say things related to play and playwork in terms of ‘really, this is page one stuff; it isn’t so difficult to understand, is it?’.
 The ‘Page One’ of play is that children play for the sake of playing.
 The ‘Page One’ of playwork is that children play for the sake of playing, and playworkers do whatever they can so that children can do this.
-However, and it’s a big ‘however’, for quite a few years now I’ve seen the trend of non-playworkers, potential employers, any given member of Joe Public seeing this ‘Page One’ stuff as somehow extreme, dangerous, ‘radical’ beyond acceptable limits.
+However, and it’s a big ‘however’, for quite a few years now I’ve seen the trend of non-playworkers, or any other given member of Joe Public, seeing this ‘Page One’ stuff as somehow extreme, dangerous, ‘radical’ beyond acceptable limits.
 This troubles me.

 I look over my writings and I know that I push buttons, like many writers: there’s no point in an anodyne approach when there are things that need saying.
 So, I challenge those I think don’t get the basics of play and I question petty pointlessness and inauthenticity and the like because I consider that it needs this.
 When I dig down though, I see that at the root of play and playwork, I think, there is a simple softness of grace.
 I use the word ‘simple’ in the highest regard.
 In amongst the bluster that we sometimes talk in playwork, in amongst the bravado and the tub-thumping for rights, there’s the ‘Page One’: here is play, just this.